The Evolution of Typing Technology: What's Next for The Future

 The History and Evolution of Typing

 The use of Pictograms and Hieroglyphics in ancient times laid the foundation of typing as we know it today.
 Pictograms were symbols that had some meaning.
 Hieroglyphics was the use of pictograms in a sequence to deliver messages.
-Newspapers are an example of modern day Hieroglyphics.
+Newspapers are an example of modern-day Hieroglyphics.
 The words printed in newspapers are mere symbols that convey messages.
 But how did typing become what we know it to be today?
 We owe it to the advent of typewriters.

 Early Typing Devices